gluster/glusterdocs/Developer-guide/Developers-Index.md

 -   [Our Jenkins Infrastructure](./Jenkins-Infrastructure.md) - A
     braindump of the Jenkins infrastructure we have in place for automated testing
--   [Manual steps for setting up a Jenkins slave VM in Rackspace](./Jenkins-Manual-Setup.md) - Steps for setting up a slave VM in Rackspace

 Other Gluster Developer documentation can be found [here](https://github.com/gluster/glusterfs/tree/master/doc/developer-guide)